From installation to task scheduler - step by step instruction

 Export Rules

-Before we could run application from Command Line rules need to be exported to external settings.xml file.
+Before running the application from the Command Line, rules must be exported to an external settings.xml file.
 Click Options button and then click Export Rules menu.

 Go to C:\test directory and click Save button.